fbpx Skip to Content

 To wear your rectangle wrap the way I’ve displayed it in this photo, start with about 25% of the shawl hanging down the left or right side of your torso.
 Wrap the shawl around your neck and shoulders, being careful not to twist it.
 Then drape the remaining tail down the other side of your torso.
 It’s really important to avoid twisting the shawl as you wrap it.
 Keeping it untwisted will give you more coverage and warmth, but having it wrapped this well will help it stay put a little better than just simply draping it around your shoulders.

 This is a photo of my Overbrimming Wrap, which I knit using Purl Soho’s Linen Quill yarn.
 This yarn has a slightly rustic nature with a loose spin, so it’s great for soft, drapey knits when you use it at a loose gauge.
+While I wouldn’t normally knit lace patterns with a yarn that is so fuzzy, the looser gauge helps make up for that lack of stitch definition.

-Learning how to wear knit shawls doesn’t have to be a total bear!
+Learning how to wear hand knit shawls doesn’t have to be a total bear!
 After some experimenting with these various styles, I’ve settled into a nice routine with them and often incorporate knit shawls into my regular wardrobe.

 Patricia Dr. McNeill